telerik/blazor-docs/components/togglebutton/appearance.md

 ---
 title: Appearance
-page_title: Button Appearance
+page_title: ToggleButton Appearance
-description: Appearance settings of the Button for Blazor.
+description: Appearance settings of the ToggleButton for Blazor.
-slug: button-appearance
+slug: togglebutton-appearance
-tags: telerik,blazor,button,appearance
+tags: telerik,blazor,button,toggle,togglebutton,appearance
 published: True
 position: 35
 ---

 # Appearance Settings

-You can control the appearance of the button by setting the following attributes:
+You can control the appearance of the toggle button by setting the following attributes:

 * [FillMode](#fillmode)
 * [Rounded](#rounded)